Skip to main navigation Skip to main content Skip to page footer

 E-mail: harris.ioannidis@hotmail.gr

-Skills: MD simulations, FEP/MD calculations, peptide synthesis, biophysics
+Skills: MD simulations, FEP/MD calculations, peptide synthesis, biophysics, cheminformatics

 Antonios Drakopoulos, PhD